Last updated: 2025-04-08

 .

-In the Professional plan of Bootify, a Spring Boot application with JWT setup can be generated using a table of your self-defined database schema.
-It can be specified whether annotations or the config are used for defining the protected endpoints.
-The roles can be loaded from a constant, an enum or from the database.
+In the Professional plan of Bootify, a Spring Boot app with JWT setup can be generated using a table of your custom database schema.
+All roles can be defined together with the endpoints they should protect, and so much more.

 See Pricing